-What was the Heath is to the South of Town either side of the B1150 Norwich Road, is not heathland now and hasn’t been for several hundred years.
-It is far more the countryside described in Mal Peet’s account of ‘Borstead’; his fictionalised North Walsham; a written codex for his life in Market Towns in Norfolk; the corn and the clouds, the phalanxes of maize, the dark trees and isolated hunched farm buildings, sharp spalted elm skeletons silhouetted, dirt tracks that veer, disappearing over rises in the land, patches of trees and copses crest and shrink on the horizon as you move.
-There’s a strange disconnect between traveller and dweller, the roads for vessels, the tracks the domain of the local farmers.
+What was the heath is to the south of town either side of the B1150 Norwich Road, is not heathland now and hasn’t been for several hundred years.
+It is far more the countryside described in Mal Peet’s account of ‘Borstead’; his fictionalised North Walsham; a codex for his life in Market Towns in Norfolk; the corn and the clouds, the phalanxes of maize, the dark trees and isolated hunched farm buildings, sharp fingered spalted-elm skeletons silhouetted on the skyline against ragged cloud, dirt tracks that veer away – disappearing over rises in the land, patches of trees and copses which crest and shrink on the horizon as you move.
+There’s a strange disconnect between traveller and resident, the roads for vessels, the tracks the domain of the local farmers, the people, the dwellers.

-On the edge of North Walsham are the twin towers, the Waterworks and pumping station providing the thirteen thousand inhabitants with clean water.
-These, with the Market Cross and the crumbled giant church tower of St Nicholas; a memory of a wool-rich past; are the material built things that identify the town.
+On the edge of North Walsham are the twin towers, the Waterworks and pumping station which provide the thirteen thousand inhabitants with clean water.
+These, with the Market Cross and the crumbled giant of a the church tower of St Nicholas; a memory of a wool-rich past are the material built objects that identify the town.
 The Market and church are the official tourist badges; pretty and historic, the twin water towers are the factual engineered reality of a still developing rural environment.
 All of them the symbol you see across the gently curving glacial tills and crag that make up the fields as you approach the town from Norfolk’s interior.
-They stand there pale painted, streaked by time.
-The tree surround has grown over the last 30 years; less of a statement than they were.
-In the same way that Smedley just down the road has gone, a pile of rubble in a field, or the Line of Poplars along the old Drive on Station Road felled for more than 20 years, Crane Fruehauf and Wall engineering vanished, changing character of the settlement, population and skyline.
+They stand there pale painted, streaked green by time.
+The trees that surround them have grown over the last 30 years — the towers slightly lost, less of a statement than they were.
+In the same way, Smedley just down the road has vanished, one of the main employers gone, a pile of rubble in a field.
+The line of poplars along the old drive on Station Road felled for more than 20 years, Crane Fruehauf and Wall engineering shrank or vanished, changing character of the settlement, population and skyline.

-This is a big story, too big to fill with details in a small space, there’s books and books on it, what concerns us is part of it in a quiet little field in North Norfolk.
-Our local man Litster was a dyer, he and his men joined the general melee and he became defacto leader for the North and East of the area.
-His group of rebels joined with others and moved around heading to Lynn, Swaffham and Great Yarmouth, finally descending on Norwich; one of the three biggest cities in England at the time.
-They burning tax and court records as they went, throwing in a spot of pillaging, they finished up where all good Norfolk rebels do; the heights of Mousehold.
-The Knight Robert Salle, a then respected figure was called upon, either to talk them down or be talked into joining them.
-Either way it was not a successful venture, Salle whilst flailing at the men below was dragged from his horse by Billhooks, succumbing to a his skull being cracked allegedly administered by his own serf.
+This is a big story, too big to fill with details in a small space, there’s books and books on it.
+What concerns us is part of it, one core incident really, and it is here in a quiet little field in North Norfolk where the Battle of North Walsham takes place.
+Our local leader Litester was a dyer, he and his men had joined the general melee.
+Maybe he had a big mouth, who knows, but he became de-facto head for the north and east of the area.
+His group of rebels joined with others and moved around heading to Lynn, Swaffham and Great Yarmouth, finally descending on Norwich – one of the three biggest cities in England at the time.
+They began burning tax and court records as they went, throwing in a spot of pillaging.
+Finishing up where all good Norfolk rebels do; the heights of Mousehold.
+The Knight, Robert Salle, a then respected figure was called upon, either to talk them down or be talked into joining them.
+Either way it was not a successful venture, Salle while flailing at the men below his horse was dragged down by Billhooks.
+He succumbed, his skull split like a mangold allegedly administered by his own serf.
 Norwich was attacked again with more force, more destruction, more death, followed by retreat to Thorpe Market and North Walsham.

-It was never going to be easy for an bunch of dyers, bakers, and agricultural workers, not when you have a bishop with military training entering stage right, Herbert le Despenser, the ‘fighting bishop’, an odd career combination perhaps.
-Despenser rode down from Peterborough with a veritable army to hand and waited on the Heath.
+This was never going to be easy for a largely militarily untrained group of guerilla dyers, bakers, and agricultural workers, especially not when you have a bishop with real military training; enter stage right — Henry le Despenser, the fighting bishop, an odd career combination perhaps in modern terms.
+But he had form, had already laid siege to Italy.
+Despenser rode down across Peterborough with an army to hand and waited on the heath.

 I went and stared at a field.
-It’s rained quite hard occasional lightning momentarily split the air from cloud to ground, thunder shudders and wobbles over Bradfield to the North.
-The rain drops thicken.
-There’s no cross-country anymore for me, but a ribbon of water reflecting the sky, beaten by our feet still marking the public right of way to Felmingham.
-Despenser may have ridden here with his men looking for Litster and the rebels; planning their swift despatch before moving on to new jobs a year later besieging Ypres in Flanders in wars for cloth markets.
-This field in the past’s dry summer days, shafts long and grain heads full and yellow fostered nests of corn beaten down by clumsy couples coupling.
-Now it drips still and green in the humid solid air.
+It rained quite hard, I got wet, lightning split the air from cloud to ground, thunder shuddered and wobbled over Bradfield to the North.
+The rain drops thickening, my hair matted down, jacket soaked through.
+There’s no cross-country any more, but a ribbon of water reflecting the sky, beaten by our feet still marking the public right of way to Felmingham.
+Despenser may well have ridden here with his men looking for Litester and the rebels; planning their despatch before moving on to new jobs a year later besieging Ypres in Flanders in wars for cloth markets, to head off to fight the Scots, and go after the Lollards.
+This field in the past’s dry summer days, shafts long and grain heads full and dusty yellow, fostering nests of corn beaten down by clumsy young couples fucking.
+Now it drips still and green in the solid humid air, history humming away beneath.

-The next marker of the Revolt is on the corner of Toff’s Lane, now Heath Road, 200 yards out of town, it sits just on the grassy bank, the finial broken, the column eroded by bashing carts, acid air and time, the crucifix has lost it’s arms.
-Nearby sits one of two Monument Cottages.
-A small place set back from the busy B road.
-A school friend of mine once lived here at a time when we were still making potato prints and singing songs from the New Moon at The big County Primary on the edge of Chinatown.
-He walked home through that field to get here every day.
-We played Fu-Manchu, Bulldog and War on a playing field so close to a real story of a massive struggle we just didn’t know.
-We heard gunshots from these fields, bird scarers keeping the pigeons off, and 410s hitting the same and pheasants and rabbits for the pot.
+The next marker of the Revolt is on the corner of Toff’s Lane, now Heath Road, 200 metres out of town.
+It sits just on the grassy bank, the finial broken, the column eroded by bashing carts, our acid air and time.
+The crucifix has lost it’s arms, a finger pointing at the sky.
+Nearby sits one of two Monument Cottages, a small place set back from the busy B road.
+A school friend of mine once lived here at a time when we were still making potato prints and singing songs from the New Moon Songbook at the big county primary not far away on the edge of Chinatown.
+He walked home through that field to get here every day, played Fu-Manchu, Bulldog and War on a playing field so close to a real story of a massive struggle we just didn’t know, in the shadow of gunshots from these fields, gas powered bird-scarers keeping the pigeons off, the 410s and 12-bore hitting the same – pheasants and rabbits for the pot.
 We watched these fields on fire, the stubble burning through the seventies and eighties reddening the sky, painting in our sulphurous Cold War fears and dreams; flames crackling in the evenings, hedges lost, houses filled with the smell of burnt straw, wisps of black ash, smuts on sheets on washing lines.